QP/C++ 7.2.2

 The QV scheduler can also very easily detect when all event queues are empty, at which point it can call the idle callback to let the application put the CPU and peripherals to a low-power sleep mode (power-friendly architecture).

 Given the simplicity, portability, and low-resource consumption, the QV scheduler is very attractive.
-It allows you to partition the problem into active objects and execute these active objects orderly.
-The thread-level response of this scheduler is the longest RTC step in the whole system, but because event-driven active objects don’t block, the RTC steps tend to be very short (typically just a few microseconds).
-Also, often you can break up longer RTC steps into shorter pieces, by posting an event to self and returning (“Reminder” state pattern).
+It allows allows the developer to partition the problem into Active Objects and let these Active Objects cooperate to gain access to the CPU.
+The thread-level response of the QV scheduler is the longest RTC step in the whole system, but because event-driven active objects don't block, the RTC steps tend to be short (typically just a few microseconds).
+Also, often you can break up longer RTC steps into shorter pieces (multi-stage processing), by posting an event to self and returning ("Reminder" state pattern).
 The self-posted event then triggers the continuation of longer processing.

 Remarks